Motorsport: Formula One legend Niki Lauda dies after undergoing kidney dialysis

 Lauda, who was badly burned during a Formula One race in 1976 and later became an airline entrepreneur, underwent a double lung transplant in August last year.

-The former driver was a world champion three times, taking the title for Ferrari in 1975 and 1977, and in 1984 for McClaren.
+The former driver was a world champion three times, taking the title for Ferrari in 1975 and 1977, and in 1984 for McLaren.

-He was non-executive chairmain of Mercedes and had a close relationship with five-time F1 champion Lewis Hamilton, and was involved in helping sign the British driver from McClaren in 2013.
+He was non-executive chairmain of Mercedes and had a close relationship with five-time F1 champion Lewis Hamilton, and was involved in helping sign the British driver from McLaren in 2013.